 In the same argument, he fails to grasp that continuing east after the storm in search of land is the only viable option for restocking the ship, because they cannot cover the distance back without a similar tempest before the water runs out.
 He instead decries it as "wishful thinking."

 This is lampshaded by Edmund in the movie, via limerick:

-There once was a fellow named Eustace/Who only knew facts that were useless ...
+There once was a boy known as Eustace/Who read books full of facts that were useless ...